-It was nice enough that we contemplated going on to Delaware City, but Oscar has a long run up the Atlantic coast in his future so we figured seven hours was enough for today.
+Despite the litter, the water and weather were nice enough that we contemplated going on to Delaware City, but Oscar has a long run up the Atlantic coast in his future so we figured 7 hours was enough for today.
 Speaking of Oscar, he spent the afternoon sunning himself on the flybridge, no doubt day-dreaming about strangers with endless treats and a willingness to share them with a small black-but-graying senior dog.

 All day, smooth water.
 As smooth as whipped butter.
 As smooth as Doug’s head.
 Smooth, baby.

 Doug took a long shower, because underway we have nearly unlimited hot water.
 Dana took a nap, because underway or not she really likes naps.